What Are Executive Functions? Practical Tips for Parents to Boost Their Child’s Skills

 10. Establish Clear Expectations and Consistent Rules

-Set Clear Guidelines: Ensure your child understands the rules and expectations in different environments, whether at home or school.
+Set Clear Guidelines: Ensure your child understands the expectations in different environments, whether at home or school.
 Consistency helps reduce confusion and anxiety.

-Use Visual Reminders: Post visual reminders of rules or expectations in key areas, such as near the homework station, in the livingroom, at the dinner table, etc. to reinforce understanding.
+Use Visual Reminders: Post visual reminders of expectations in key areas, such as near the homework station or in common areas, to reinforce understanding..

 Start Small: Encourage your child to take responsibility for small tasks and gradually build up to more complex ones as they become more confident.

-Offer Choices: Allow your child to choose how to complete tasks, fostering a sense of control and respecting personal autonomy.
+Offer Choices: Allow your child to choose how to complete tasks when possible, supporting their sense of autonomy and respecting their preferences.

 12. Work with Teachers and Support Staff